 The Arabian horse embodies the history of nations and the growth of cultures, and has had an impact on nearly every other horse breed in existence today.
 To look at the Arabian is to see more than the beauty of its expressive eyes, dished face and refined features.
 It is to realize the magnitude of the contribution this one breed has made to the horse industry and the world overall.

-Perhaps the Arabian’s legendary history is part of what has contributed to its popularity.
+Perhaps the Arabian horse’s legendary history is part of what has contributed to its popularity.

 “The Arabian horse was used as an ambassador and was often given as a treasured gift to royalty or important political figures,” says Susan Meyer, vice president at large of the Arabian Horse Association, vice president of the Arabian Jockey Club and a trustee of the Purebred Arabian Trust.
 She and her husband, Jim, have owned and operated Meyercrest Arabians in North Carolina for 39 years, and have owned, bred and shown horses to championships at the local, regional and national level.
 They have also owned, bred and raced purebred Arabians across the United States.